tie-rack/emacs.d/README.md

 ## Set up

 1. Clone into ~/.emacs.d
-2. `cd ~/.emacs.d`
-3. `git submodule init --update`
-4. Enjoy
+2. Enjoy

 ## History

 When I upgraded to Emacs 24, I decided I'd start using ELPA and so it was a good time to start my .emacs.d all over.
 So I ditched my old one and made this.

-I think I'm happier.
+Then I read and really enjoued some org-mode literate configs, so I made another big change.